pl2-uy/80922025_Churning_Customers/README.md

 - **Testing and Optimization**: The initial model is tested, and its performance is evaluated.
 A Grid Search is then conducted to optimize the model's hyperparameters.
 The final optimized model demonstrates improved accuracy and AUC score.

-- **Deployment**: The optimized model is saved for future use, and a README.md file is created to guide users on how to utilize the model for predicting customer churn.
+- **Deployment**: The optimized model is saved for future use and exported with a .h5 extension.

 ## Functionalities